-Rohingya sue Facebook for $150B, alleging role in violence
+Rohingya refugees sue Facebook for $150B, alleging role in violence

-LONDON (AP) — Rohingya refugees sued Facebook parent Meta Platforms for more than $150 billion over what they say was the company’s failure to stop hateful posts that incited violence against the Muslim ethnic group by Myanmar’s military rulers and their supporters.
+LONDON — Rohingya refugees sued Facebook parent Meta Platforms for more than $150 billion over what they say was the company’s failure to stop hateful posts that incited violence against the Muslim ethnic group by Myanmar’s military rulers and their supporters.

 Lawyers filed a class-action lawsuit Monday in California saying Facebook’s arrival in Myanmar helped spread hate speech, misinformation and incitement to violence that “amounted to a substantial cause, and eventual perpetuation of, the Rohingya genocide.”

 Lawyers in the United Kingdom have issued notice of their intention to file a similar legal action.
-Facebook, which was recently renamed Meta, did not immediately, reply to a request for comment.
+Facebook, which was recently renamed Meta, did not immediately reply to a request for comment.

 It’s the latest in a series of accusations that the social media giant fueled misinformation and political violence, outlined in redacted internal documents obtained by a consortium of news organizations, including The Associated Press.